Sylvioidea

 11 genera, 63 species Not HBW Family

-Another new family follows: the grassbirds.
+The grassbirds are another new family, Locustellidae.
 As with several of the other new families, the Locustellidae are comprised entirely of former Sylviidae.
-Indeed, many were members of the Megalurinae subfamily, so the name Megaluridae has been used for this family.
-This fails to properly account for the addition of Locustella to the group.
-The name Locustellidae, which is used by BOU, has priority over Megaluridae.
-In particular, Locustellidae dates to Bonaparte in 1854, while Megaluridae dates to Blyth (1875, p.117; see also Bock, 1994).
-Blyth's Megaluridae included Locustella, and may be the only such use for over a century.
+Indeed, many were members of the Megalurinae subfamily.
+As a result, the name Megaluridae has been used for this family.
+This is a mistake.
+It fails to account for the addition of Locustella to the group.
+The name Locustellidae has priority over Megaluridae.
+Locustellidae was named by Bonaparte in 1854, while Megaluridae dates to Blyth (1875, p.117; see also Bock, 1994).

 Click for Locustellidae species tree